When you sign your tenancy agreement, you're stating that you will follow a range of requests and requirements set out by your landlord.

 What if something gets broken that belongs to my landlord?

 Even if you are the most conscientious of tenants, accidents can happen, and things can break or get damaged.
 If something goes wrong, let your landlord know as soon as possible.
 By addressing it early on, you could save losing a chunk of your deposit when your tenancy ends.

-By letting them know, you’re more likely to come to an agreement about how you arrange the repair to the damage or replacement.
-You’ll need to update the inventory with any repairs or replacements and you’ll also need to keep hold of any receipts for anything you buy to make up for the damage.
+By letting them know, you're more likely to agree to arrange the repair of the damage or replacement.
+You'll need to update the inventory with any repairs or replacements and keep hold of any receipts for anything you buy to make up for the damage.

-Tenants’ Liability Insurance is insurance designed to protect you against the cost of accidental damage to your landlord’s property.
-As well as offering you peace of mind while you live in the property, if a chair gets broken or the carpet is stained it could cover the cost of the repairs or replacements, instead of you having to stump up to replace or repair the item, or at the end of your tenancy, a deduction from your deposit.
+Tenants' Liability Insurance is insurance designed to protect you against the cost of accidental damage to your landlord's property and offer you peace of mind while you live in the property.
+If a chair gets broken or the carpet gets stained, it could cover the cost of the repairs instead of having to pay for repairs or have a deduction taken from your deposit,

 What about my landlord's electrical appliances?

 Your landlord is responsible for maintaining and repairing the electrical appliances.
 You might find more about this in your tenancy agreement.

 However, if you decide to add your own electrical appliances, you must ensure they're safe to use.
 For example, if you buy your own tumble dryer, you'll be responsible for maintaining and fixing it, as this is not your landlord's furniture that comes with the property.